Michigan Court Records

 - Petitioning a court to seal records.

-- Getting an application form to set aside conviction notarized.
+- Getting an application form to set aside a conviction notarized.

 - Payment of required fees.